Become a Tutor

 Our students are motivated to come to us for many reasons: out of work, want a better job, becoming a better parent, learning a new language, or joining the ranks of American citizens.
 We want our tutors to help these students write new pages in the books of their lives.
 The energy you put into your tutoring will be rewarded by the energy with which your student responds.

-We are here for you!!!
-Whether you need a referral for a new textbook, help using the computer lab, or just plain, old advice, you can contact us anytime.
-Click the link below or via phone, fax, email, or “snail” mail and we will put you in touch with the support you deserve.
+We are here for you!
+Whether you need a referral for a new textbook, help using the computer lab, or just plain old advice, you can contact us anytime and we will put you in touch with the support you deserve.

 JOB DESCRIPTION FOR A TUTOR

-- Evaluate the student’s work and give feedback to her/him.
+- Evaluate the student’s work and give feedback to him/her

-- Report monthly to the Council office on student’s progress and any change in schedule.
+- Report monthly to the Council office on student’s progress and hours as well as any change in schedule